 I used to watch a lot of programming on BBCA, having a long-term love of a wide range of BBC programming including the recently relaunched series of Doctor Who and the even more recently canceled Top Gear.
 I was forced to give up BBCA last year because of costs increases phased in by my local cable provider.
 That and the Science channel (which I wish had more actual science on it) and several other channels I watched more than the more normal fare available on basic cable were priced out of my reach in the latest price increases rolled out by US cable providers.

 Rather perversely, most of the cost that I pay for my cable subscription goes to fund the incredible price tag placed on live broadcast of sporting events.
 The last time I ever watched a sporting event of any kind on television was the first Superbowl that the Seattle Seahawks qualified for, because the Wife loved the Seahawks when fantasy football first appeared back in the 1980’s.
-She never watched a game in her life before that Superbowl, and I had to explain the most basic facts about gameplay (4th and ten?
+She never watched a game in her life before that Super bowl, and I had to explain the most basic facts about gameplay (4th and ten?
 What is that?) to her in order for us to get through the game.
-That was also the game that was stolen from the Seahawks with a bad call by an umpire, reminding me precisely why I hated sports in the first place; that arbitrary interference by non-players on the field can alter the outcomes of games in ways that are patently unfair.
+That was also the game that was stolen from the Seahawks with a bad call by a referee, reminding me precisely why I hated sports in the first place.
+Reminded me that arbitrary interference by non-players on the field can alter the outcomes of games in ways that are patently unfair.
 So that was the first and last game ever watched in this household, and the common joke that my TV is broken it won’t display sporting events has held sway ever since.

 Consequently the news that my local provider may be removing AMC from the list of channels I can currently afford has gotten under my skin.
 I remember when Paramount pulled Voyager from syndication and insisted that Austin had to create a broadcaster for UPN (and the local cable companies had to then carry that broadcaster) in order for fans of the show to be able to see it.
 That is the number one reason I stopped being a Star Trek fan, a change in my preferences that was solidified by the creation of the Abramanation.
 I also remember when Time Warner threatened to stop carrying football games because of the costs that cable provider refused to underwrite for the NFL.